JeremyYeaton/deprez-yeaton-2022/README.md

 This repository contains the data processing and analysis scripts for:
 Déprez, V. & Yeaton, J.D.
 (2021). _On the prosody of French ambiguous multiple negative sentences._ [[manuscript]](https://jeremyyeaton.github.io/papers/Deprez_Yeaton-2021-manuscript-ProsodyNegation_revised.pdf)

-Any questions regarding the data or analysis can be directed to the second author at: jyeaton@uci.edu
+Any questions regarding the data or analysis can be directed to: jyeaton@uci.edu

 ## Data
-To comply with GDPR, the raw data are hosted on OSF: https://osf.io/u35mq/
+To comply with GDPR, the raw data are hosted on OSF: https://osf.io/u35mq/ All "raw" (i.e.: not z-transformed) F0 values are in Hz.
+This OSF repository also stores a R environment file which contains all of the models and figures.

 ## Analysis setup
 The analysis pipeline presented in the paper relies on the following R packages (available from CRAN):